 \subsection{Case Study: Non-Object Scenarios}

-We present a case study on non-object referring expression segmentation.
-In this task, instructions comprise both correct expressions (referring to existing objects) and incorrect ones (where the referred objects are absent).
-For this study, we utilize the VisionReasoner model \cite{liu2025visionreasoner}, which is initialized with Qwen2.5VL \citep{bai2025qwen25vl} and SAM2 \citep{ravi2024sam2} and has demonstrated strong performance on standard referring segmentation tasks. \Cref{fig:performance_comparison}(a) illustrates the non-object segmentation and the architecture of VisionReasoner.
-Detailed experimental settings are demonstrated \Cref{sec:expri_setting}.
+We conduct a case study on non-object referring expression segmentation, a challenging task where instructions include both valid expressions and ``incorrect" ones referring to non-existent objects.
+For this study, we utilize the VisionReasoner architecture \cite{liu2025visionreasoner}, which is initialized with Qwen2.5-VL \citep{bai2025qwen25vl} and SAM2 \citep{ravi2024sam2} and has demonstrated strong performance on standard referring segmentation tasks. \Cref{fig:performance_comparison}(a) illustrates the non-object segmentation and the architecture of VisionReasoner.
+Experimental configurations are detailed in \Cref{sec:expri_setting}.

 The gRefCOCO \cite{liu2023gres} serves as the benchmark for this scenario.
 We compare gIoU (average IoU across images) and N-Acc (accuracy in identifying non-existent object).
 Quantitative and qualitative results are presented in \Cref{fig:performance_comparison}(b)-(c).
 Our analysis reveals that model trained by SFT achieves suboptimal gIoU performance but tends to learn to correctly identify the absence of objects.
-In contrast, model trained with RLVR exhibits a more coherent reasoning process and attain higher overall gIoU scores, yet they often generate object masks even when no relevant object is present.
-This limitation arises because the RLVR model, relying solely on self-rollouts, lacks the corrective mechanism necessary to produce a “no object” output.
-In essence, RLVR enhances overall performance through internal self-guidance, whereas SFT provides crucial external guidance when self-rollouts fail.
-This analysis leads to a key question: \textit{how can we integrate the benefits of both training paradigms in a single training stage efficiently?}
+In contrast, model trained with RLVR attain higher overall gIoU scores, yet they often generate object masks even when no relevant object is present.
+This limitation arises because the RLVR model, relying solely on self-rollouts, lacks the corrective mechanism necessary to produce a correct “no object” output.
+In essence, RLVR drives performance gains through self-exploration, whereas SFT provides the external grounding necessary when exploration fails.
+This dichotomy motivates our central research question: \textit{how can we efficiently synthesize the strengths of both training paradigms within a unified training stage?}